Jeimer Candelario Player Props: Nationals vs. Cubs

 Jeimer Candelario At The Plate

-- Candelario leads Washington with 26 hits, batting .230 this season with 10 extra-base hits.
+- Candelario leads Washington in total hits (27) this season while batting .231 with 11 extra-base hits.

+- In 62.1% of his 29 games this season, Candelario has picked up at least one hit.
+He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.